Nowadays, it seems like having a harmonious life is easier said than done. We live in a hectic society that demands

-A balanced dosha means an optimum health condition, but every person has a different mix of three doshas.
+A balanced dosha means an optimum health condition, but every person has a different mix of the three doshas.
 One

-energy can be stronger than the others leading our mind and body to lose its balance.
-The balance of one’s doshas determines how the body will function.
+energy can be stronger than the others leading our mind and body to lose their balance.
+The balance of one’s dosha determines how the body will function.
 The more unbalanced our doshas are, the

 Incorporating all six tastes will ensure that all nutrients and major food groups are present in your meal.
 When

 2. Boost Your Metabolism

-Our digestive energy (also known as Agni in Ayurveda) should be in robust condition.
-A healthy Agni means being able to metabolize the
+Our digestive fire (also known as Agni in Ayurveda) should be strong.
+A healthy Agni means metabolizing the

 nutritional, emotional, and sensory details of the food we ingest.
-A healthy metabolism also creates healthy tissues and gets rid of waste products and eventually produces a subtle essence called Ojas.
+A healthy metabolism also creates healthy tissues, eliminates waste products, and eventually produces a subtle essence called

 Ojas is our body's source of vitality, which gives us more physical strength, perception, and immunity to diseases.

 A weak Agni results in incomplete digestion leading our body to attract toxic residue called Ama.
-When Ama is present in our body, it blocks the flow of energy and nourishment, which may lead to diseases.
+When Ama is present in our body, it blocks energy and nourishment, eventually leading to

 1. Eat within a calm atmosphere